-Inland Waterways Association - Welcomes acknowledgement that previous comments raised by the Lichfield and Hatherton Canal Trust and the Inland Waterways Association were not accurately reported and welcomes agreement that the application will be referred back to the Planning Committee for further consideration.
+Previous Comments: Welcomes acknowledgement that previous comments raised by the Lichfield and Hatherton Canal Trust and the Inland Waterways Association were not accurately reported and welcomes agreement that the application will be referred back to the Planning Committee for further consideration.
 This must ensure that any comments raised are accurately reported, and enable a fuller consideration of planning policy matters, specific to the formation of the Lichfield Canal.

-They note that the whole of the canal route (although not the location of the bridge) lies within the Deans Slade SDA allocation as shown on Map H1: South of Lichfield, of the Local Plan Strategy.
-They fell the situation of land ownership is not relevant to this application and therefore, the canal development should be considered to be on-site and as defined within the CIL 123 List, subject to a S106 agreement.
+Note that the whole of the canal route (although not the location of the bridge) lies within the Deans Slade SDA allocation as shown on Map H1: South of Lichfield, of the Local Plan Strategy.
+They feel the situation of land ownership is not relevant to this application and therefore, the canal development should be considered to be on-site and as defined within the IDP, subject to a S106 agreement.